imixs/open-bpmn/README.md

 During development you can run the frontend and backend in separate tasks.
 This gives you more control over the CLient and the Backend Component.

-To start the GLSP Server only, run:
+To build & start the GLSP Server only, run:

 	$ ./build.sh -b

-To start the GLSP Client only, run:
+To build & start the GLSP Client only, run:

 	$ ./build.sh -f

+To start the GLSP Client without building, run:

+	$ ./build.sh -s

-For a full rebuild run:
+For a full clean & reinstall of the GLSP Client (after upgrades), run:

-	$ ./wipe-full.sh
-	$ ./build.sh -r
+	$ ./build.sh -c -i

 You will find more details in the [Client Section](./open-bpmn.glsp-client/README.md) and the [Server Section](./open-bpmn.glsp-server/README.md).